insight-creative/Insight-Creative-2021/content/blog/resolve-to-use-reviews-better-in-the-new-year/index.md

 ---
 layout: blog
+title: "Resolve to Use Reviews Better in the New Year"
 seo:
   title: "Resolve to Use Reviews Better in the New Year"
   description: "The marketing world has been turned upside down in recent years.
 Among other changes, the explosion of social media coupled with sophisticated online targeting have forced marketers to work smarter."